hahacapital/BluePrintAssignment/README.md

 After the validator tx is accepted, find your node on the Fuji explorer by searching for the NodeID.
 Share the explorer URL for validation statistics as a deliverable.

 ## Data persistence and upgrades
-- All state lives in `./data`; keep the volume attached between restarts.
+- All state lives in `./data`, which maps to `/root/.avalanchego` inside the container; keep the volume attached between restarts.
 - To upgrade avalanchego: update `image: avaplatform/avalanchego:<version>` in `docker-compose.yml` then run `docker compose pull && docker compose up -d`.

 ## Operational tips